feimosi/frameworks-code-comparison/README.md

 ### AngularJS

-`$onInit()` - called when the component has been constructed and has its bindings initialized.
+`$onInit()` - called when the component has been constructed and has its bindings have been initialized.

 `$postLink()` - called after the component and its children have been linked (mounted).